 Many people in this situation automatically assume that they must forge ahead and put on a brave front and celebrate the season in the same manner as in the past.
 In fact, marshaling onward with a traditional holiday celebration may be the exact opposite of what a person should do in this situation.
 You may need to consider seriously commemorating the holiday in a markedly different way when you’re a survivor of suicide loss.

 This may mean forgoing any communal celebration of the season.
-If you relatively recently lost a loved one by their own hand, you must understand that you have the absolutely right to forgo celebrating the holidays.
+If you relatively recently lost a loved one by their own hand, you must understand that you have the absolute right to forgo celebrating the holidays.
 That doesn’t mean you should wallow in sorrow.
 However, you need to take a course that feels more comfortable to you and that aids you in addressing your grief.
 That may mean no traditional holiday celebration.

 Finding Glimpses of Joy in Different Traditions

 On the other hand, you may find comfort in carrying forward with different seasonal traditions.
 The bottom line is that you can honor the holiday season in a manner that is most consistent with and helpful in addressing your own grief.
 For example, rather than a large gathering of friends and family, you might want to consider commemorating a holiday with a few close loved ones.
-Not only will you face the grieving process in your own way, you’ve every right to find simple joy in what is a challenging holiday season in your own way as well.
+Not only will you face the grieving process in your own way, but you also have every right to find simple joy in what is a challenging holiday season in your own way as well.

 Love for a Suicide Victim Endures